chhotii-alex/prospective-randomizer/README.md

-the precise effect of one factor (such as exercise) given that the cases and controls are likely to differ on many other factors as well (diet, genetics, socio-economic status, etc.) It is for this reason that division of subjects into similar intervention and non-intervention groups is the canonnical method of experimentally establishing causality.
+the precise effect of one factor (such as exercise) given that the cases and controls are likely to differ on many other factors as well (diet, genetics, socio-economic status, etc.) It is for this reason that division of subjects into similar intervention and non-intervention groups is the canonical method of experimentally establishing causality.

 But how do we obtain similar groups?
 Classically the role of _randomization_ is stressed.
 Essentially, a coin is flipped; or subjects are alternatively assigned A-B-A-B, with the assumption that the